 Governance and compliance assessment requirements are too customer-specific to provide general guidance on the actual steps taken during assessment.
 The process should include tasks and time for aligning to compliance and governance requirements.

-For a deeper understanding of governance, read the overview of the Disciplines of Cloud Governance.
+For a deeper understanding of governance, read the overview of the Five Disciplines of Cloud Governance.
 This section of the Cloud Adoption Framework includes templates to document the policies, guidance, and requirements for each of the following sections:

 - Cost Management discipline

 For information about developing governance guidance based on the Cloud Adoption Framework governance model, see Implement a cloud governance strategy.